Patient education: Diabetes mellitus type 2: Insulin treatment (Beyond the Basics)

 TYPE 2 DIABETES TREATMENT OPTIONS

 A second medication may be added within the first two to three months if blood sugar control is not adequate.
-"Adequate" control is defined as an A1C level less than 7 percent for most people; insulin may be recommended early if the A1C remains elevated despite lifestyle changes and diabetes pills, especially if the A1C is higher than 8.5 percent.
+"Adequate" control is defined as a glycated hemoglobin (A1C) level less than 7 percent for most people; insulin may be recommended early if the A1C remains elevated despite lifestyle changes and diabetes pills, especially if the A1C is higher than 8.5 percent.

 The need for a second medication is not uncommon .
 Type 2 diabetes typically progresses over time, causing the body to produce less insulin and resist the action of insulin that is produced.
 In addition, it can be difficult for some people to follow the recommended diet, exercise, or treatment plan.
 Being diagnosed with a new medical problem or requiring a new medication can also change the body's needs for insulin, sometimes requiring a change in diabetes treatment.
 For example, when a person with type 2 diabetes takes steroids (eg, prednisone) for an asthma attack, the blood sugar levels increase.
 This usually requires a higher dose of diabetes medication.

 To determine how and when to adjust the dose, the blood sugar level should be measured every morning before eating.
 If the value is consistently higher than 130 mg/dL (7.2 mmol/L), the clinician may recommend increasing the insulin dose.
-(See "Patient information: Self-blood glucose monitoring in diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Self-monitoring of blood glucose in diabetes mellitus (Beyond the Basics)".)

-If a long-acting insulin or a twice daily injection of intermediate-acting insulin is not adequate to control blood sugar levels, a more intensive insulin treatment regimen may be recommended.
-Intensive insulin treatment requires at least two injections of insulin per day, usually including a rapid-acting and long-acting insulin, or the use of an insulin pump (uncommon with type 2 diabetes).
+If a long-acting insulin or a twice-daily injection of intermediate-acting insulin is not adequate to control blood sugar levels, a more intensive insulin treatment regimen may be recommended.
+Intensive insulin treatment requires at least two injections of insulin per day, usually including a rapid-acting and long-acting insulin or the use of an insulin pump (uncommon with type 2 diabetes).
 It also requires that the person monitor their blood sugar levels several times per day.
 This is discussed in greater detail in a separate topic review.
-(See "Patient information: Diabetes mellitus type 1: Insulin treatment (Beyond the Basics)", section on 'Intensive insulin treatment'.)
+(See "Patient education: Diabetes mellitus type 1: Insulin treatment (Beyond the Basics)", section on 'Intensive insulin treatment'.)

 TYPES OF INSULIN